 We all know how addictive social media can be.
 Designers love creating mood boards because visual research can inspire and spark creativity in unpredictable ways.
 You should definitely consider a career in design if you find yourself lusting over stationery on Pinterest or in a deep spiral of #typography tags on Instagram.

-Shillington Brisbane’s Shanti Sparrow knows the joy of Pinterest.
+Shillington New York’s Shanti Sparrow knows the joy of Pinterest.
 Check out her epic collection of design boards.

 5. You download apps just to check out the design.

 As our everyday life catapults into the innovative future, designers play a big role in creating well-designed digital products.
 If your phone is full of apps you hardly use but can’t bear to delete—you have a head start in understanding the world of UX aka User Experience design.

 Shillington New York’s Anthony Wood watches for impressive app design.
 “It’s amazing how often you interact with apps.
 One of my favourite examples is the Virgin Australia flight check-in, which makes a usually painful process into something smooth and simple!”